marcoverpas/PhD_Lectures_Macerata_2025/README.md

 src="https://github.com/marcoverpas/figures/blob/main/eco_plot_2.png" width="800">
 </figure>

 The figures above show that, while a higher sensitivity of consumption to an increase in temperature leads to an initial reduction in economic activity and environmental impacts, the situation reverses in the long run.
-This is because the private sector accumulates a higher stock of government bills, which, in turn, implies a higher flow of interest payments and thus a higher disposable income in the long run.
+This is because the private sector accumulates a higher stock of government bonds, which, in turn, implies a higher flow of interest payments and thus a higher disposable income in the long run.
 Note that the level of the interest rate becomes a crucial variable for the determination of such rebound effects.

 ## B6_Policy_Implications